nachtfuchs/VehicleDetectionIG/writeup_IG.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the lines # through # of the file called `VehicleDetectionFunctions.py`.
+The code for this step is contained in the lines TODO through TODO of the file called `VehicleDetectionFunctions.py`.
 There the function "get_hog_features()" extracts the histogram of gradients using the cv2-function "hog()".
 In order to get a feeling with the different function arguments in hog(), I used the "src.py" file to read in images and non-vehicle images and apply the function with different parameters.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: